 I got the noodles above.
 The stall lady asked me if I want “la” which I thought she meant spicy.
 So I said yes, give me “la”.
 Turns out that she asked if I wanted pulled noodle.
 The noodles overall was OK.
 I like the noodles but did not care much for the so-so soup and beef slices.
 Like I said, the noodles in Beijing is much more tastier than those we have in Vancouver.

 I also got this pancake thing.
 Do you consider this jianbing?
-The way they prepared it looks the same except that they added a … More on following page.
-Click here to continue reading
+The way they prepared it looks the same except that they added a … Continue reading